As a vegan, you know vitamin B12 is a key component of a healthy plant based diet. But what are vitamin B12 foods for vegans?

 Nutritional yeast has been described as imparting a “cheesy flavor”, and popular uses for it include:

 The most important catch is that nutritional yeast may or may not be fortified with vitamin B12.
-However, most many available in the US are fortified with the vitamin- just double check the nutrition facts panel.
+However, many available in the US are fortified with the vitamin- just double check the nutrition facts panel.

 2. Plant Based Milk Fortified with Vitamin B12